 It is a gene therapy and involves injecting a modified virus that transports normal copies of the missing RPE65 gene to the cells of the retina.
 This contributes an improvement in the functioning of these cells and slows the onset of the disease.
 The treatment must be administered in the form of an injection in the back of the eye, below the retina, by an experienced vitreo-retinal surgeon.

 Frequently asked questions

-The genetic study will be used both to confirm the clnical diagnosis and to inform the rest of the family of whether they are healthy, carriers or affected by the disease.
+The genetic study will be used both to confirm the clnical diagnosis and to inform the rest of the family about whether they are healthy, carriers or affected by the disease.
 In addition, those relatives that have a genetic mutation could also find out if they are at risk of passing the disease to their offspring.